igarizio/scrapy-podcast-rss/README.md

 # scrapy-podcast-rss
-This package provides a Scrapy pipeline and items to create podcast RSS files from scraped information.
-It also allows to save the file locally or in an S3 bucket.
+This package provides a Scrapy pipeline and items to generate a podcast RSS feed from scraped information.
+It also allows to save the content locally or in an S3 bucket.
 You can then point your podcast player to the URL of the file and listen to its content.